 - Install or calibrate electrical or mechanical equipment, such as motors, engines, switchboards, relays, switch gears, meters, pumps, hydraulics, or flood channels.

-Hydroelectric Plant Technician Skills
+Skills Needed to be a Hydroelectric Plant Technician

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.